IN THE NEWS

 November 27, 2000

-E-tailers Throw More into the Bargain
+E-tailers Throw More into the Bargainby Toya Richards Hill

 Some e-tailers, however, think discounts are a sustainable driving force in Internet buying decisions.
 "If you can sell something cheaper, people will switch," says Jeffrey Trester, co-founder of PriceSCAN.com . . . .
 PriceSCAN surveys the marketplace for items that consumers want to buy and provides a wide array of brands and prices for each item.